MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/manage-folders-and-rules-feature.md

    Default value: false

-Once this is enabled, Group owners have the option to provide group members with the ability to create folders, rename folders, copy, move and delete messages.
+Once this is enabled, Group owners can provide group members with the ability to create folders, rename folders, copy, move and delete messages.
 Group level member permission is handled by Group owners.

 > [!NOTE]
 > Admins can see the current value of the settings using `Get-OrganizationConfig` cmdlet.

 ## Block “Move” message capability

-Admins have an option to block the **Move** message option for all Microsoft 365 groups within a tenant using the cmdlet `Set-OrganizationConfig -BlockMoveMessagesForGroupFold`.
+Admins can block the **Move** message option for all Microsoft 365 groups within a tenant using the cmdlet `Set-OrganizationConfig -BlockMoveMessagesForGroupFold`.

  - `[-BlockMoveMessagesForGroupFolders<Boolean>]` – optional